geekhmer/geekhmer.github.io/source/_posts/2014-07-30-test-routes-with-rspec-in-ruby-on-rails.markdown

 date: 2014-07-30 22:47
 comments: true
 categories: [testing, Ruby on Rails]

 keywords: test routes, testing routes, test routes with rspec in ruby on rails, rails
+description: Test Routes with RSpec in Ruby on Rails
 ---

 <p>